-Description Banner Count Jobeyr 240 Stores that feature the broadest assortment of IGA 159 (1) products and specialty items designed for each unique market served.
-These banners provide SAFEWAY () 139 superior customer care from full service showcase quality produce, a full-service meat offering, deli and seafood counters plus value-added food LE extra 138 knowledge provided by staff.
-Longos.
-36 THRIFTY FOODS 26 Stores that serve the "fresh fill-in" and "today's meal" needs of customers and are intended to provide superior service and customized quality offering.
-ERRINEOT 44 FOODLAND 216 Stores that serve the "routine and fill-in" food shopping occasions for customers in smaller, rural · LES MARCHÉS · Tradition 77 and one-store communities.
+Description Banner Count Jobey 240 Stores that feature the broadest assortment of IGA 159 (1) products and specialty items designed for each unique market served.
+These banners provide SAFEWAY () 138 superior customer care from full service showcase quality produce, a full-service meat offering, deli and seafood counters plus value-added food IGA 138 knowledge provided by staff.
+Longo's 37 FOODS 26 Stores that serve the "fresh fill-in" and "today's meal" needs of customers and are intended to provide superior service and customized quality offering.
+47 FOODLAND 215 Stores that serve the "routine and fill-in" food shopping occasions for customers in smaller, rural Tradition 78 and one-store communities.
 Smaller format locations offering a broad assortment of local products.
-BONICHOIX 57 IGA .
-34(1) Stores that serve customers with low prices every day in combination with a produce and grocery offering to meet the needs of diverse, cultural palettes FRESHCO CHALO?
-FRESHCO 136 Stores that serve the "on-the-go" convenience needs of customers Needs Voisin Boy'son 91 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 77 Fuel stations and related convenience stores FastFuel 391 (2) Liquor stores 105 Includes various other store formats Various 23 Total 1,989
+BONICHOIX 50 IGA 33(1) Stores that serve customers with low prices every day in combination with a produce and grocery offering to meet the needs of diverse, cultural palettes FRESH CO CHALO 142 Stores that serve the "on-the-go" convenience needs of customers Needs Voisin 88 Pharmacy, health care, beauty, giftware and convenience store products Lawtons 77 Fuel stations and related convenience stores FastFuel 389 (2) Liquor stores 103 Includes various other store formats Various 22 Total 1,982 service.
+This number does not include 38 Safeway co-located fuel sites or 17 co-branded convenience fuel locations.
+These sites are currently under agreement to be sold - see the "Other Business Updates" section for more detail.
+(2)